Academic Advising Resource Center

 The process for taking a language course will vary depending on whether you are new to learning the language or if you have prior experience with the language.

-If you have prior experience with a language you wish to take this fall, you may need to take a placement test by May 31.
+If you have prior experience with a language you wish to take this fall, take the placement exam as early in the summer as possible and preferably before May 31.
 Prior experience might include taking classes in high school, speaking the language at home, or living abroad.

 Please review the information below for additional details on how to register for a language course in your first semester at Oberlin.
 To learn more about these course offerings, please explore the catalog and the schedule of classes.